An electrical injury is damage to the skin or internal organs when a person comes into direct contact with an electrical current.

 Electrical injury can be caused by:

-- Accidental contact with exposed parts of electrical appliances or wiring
+- Accidental contact with power outlets, power cords, or exposed parts of electrical appliances or wiring

 - Flashing of electric arcs from high-voltage power lines

 - Machinery or occupational-related exposures

 - Young children biting or chewing on electrical cords, or poking metal objects into an electrical outlet